Inknyto/arm-binaries/README.md

 # arm-binaries
-This is a repository for static aarch64 binaries (armv8l)
+This is a repository for static aarch64 binaries (armv8l).
+Might work for other arm architectures.